TrainerUlises/LaunchWebsite/README.md

-# LaunchWebsite
+# New-Personalized-Website
-Showcases my resume, a simple background and what programs I am currently participating in.
+This program is a new personalized website using HTML, CSS, and JSS